 As humans advance in age, the elasticity of our skin is being lost and our youthfulness begins to lose its glow.
 This can leave us looking older than our inner selves.
 Wrinkles are a very natural part of growing older, and there’s no reason to dread getting them.
 However, while we should always embrace and love our skin and body at any age, there’s no need to feel bad about wanting to hold on to a few youthful benefits.
 There is no vanity in wanting to look more attractive.

-Radio Frequency (RF), on the other hand, relies on devices that use radiofrequency waves to convert energy from radio to heat.
-The energy produced this way heats the skin’s deeper layers to stimulate collagen remodeling response.
-The radiofrequency used in skincare devices is different from that emitted by your microwave or cell phone, or radar equipment.
+Radio Frequency (RF) is a technology that uses devices which convert energy from radio waves into heat.
+The energy generated in this manner heats the deeper layers of the skin to stimulate a collagen remodeling response.
+The radio frequency employed in skincare devices is distinct from that emitted by microwaves, cell phones, or radar equipment.

-RF’s low frequency is closely monitored to ensure that targeted tissues reach the optimal temperature to induce new collagen production and cell regeneration without overheating.
-This way it can safely penetrate to a deeper level of the skin helping to improve its tone and structure.
+RF’s low frequency is carefully monitored to ensure that targeted tissues achieve the optimal temperature for inducing new collagen production and cell regeneration without overheating.
+This allows it to safely penetrate deeper levels of the skin, helping to enhance its tone and structure.

 High Frequency vs Radio Frequency

 High-frequency devices release highly concentrated ultrasonic energy that is delivered deep into the skin tissue, causing very precise thermal coagulation that reaches the SMAS layer.
 Delivering tiny deposits of focused ultrasound energy, it precisely heats a specific location in a brief period.
 Your skin responds to this energy by stimulating its deep dermal tissue to produce new compact collagen fibres.
 This, in turn, leads to a gradual tightening and improvement of your skin elasticity and firmness.
 As the skin tightens, wrinkles and lines become less visible.
 The texture of the skin is improved as it becomes smooth, shiny, and firm.